alexbepple/kiss-and-type/README.md

 You might enjoy some advantages of more common type systems without the need to change your language and tooling.
 You might enjoy some unexpected advantages as well.

-You can find a showcase of the practical aspects next.

-If you are really interested, more general and slightly deeper thoughts on typing are further down.

 # Features

+Let’s look at the practical aspects first.
+If you are really interested, more general and slightly deeper thoughts on typing are [further down](#on-types).

 ## Some safety